what is keto diet ? is this diet really good for weight loss??

 This is achieved by consuming minimal

-Keto-Diet induced weight loss is accompanied by a mitigation in increase of circulating ghrelin.This helps to avoid hunger and cravings and contribute to maintenance of weight loss.
+Keto-Diet induced weight loss is accompanied by a mitigation in the increase of circulating ghrelin.
+This helps to avoid hunger and cravings and contributes to the maintenance of weight loss.

-Pros and cons of Ketogenic Dite-
+Pros and cons of the Ketogenic Diet-

 Pros-